thecreatorsir/MS-Learn-engage-21-challenge/README.md

 - Discussion room for the users of the application

 ## The frameworks and liberaries used for building the mslearn are
-- **ReactJS** for client side rendering.
+- **ReactJS** - for client side rendering.

-- **Redux** for global state management using flux architecture.
+- **Redux** - for global state management using flux architecture.

-- **Bootstrap** for UI design.
+- **Bootstrap** - for UI design.

 - **PassportJS** - for user authentication.

-- **Axios** for http request and response.
+- **Axios** - for http request and response.

 - **Bcrypt** - for creating a hashed password and making the app secure.

 - **ExpressJS, NodeJS, Socket.io** - for creating the web application and letting the user communicate.

-- **Json web token**, every user of our API or website will be assigned a unique token, and this allows you to store the user state.
+- **Json web token** - every user of our API or website will be assigned a unique token, and this allows you to store the user state.
 And once the token expires the user will be automatically prompted to login.

+- **MongoDB** - for Data Base

 ## Diagrams(TO DO):
 - Overall